Rigidity of wonderful group compactifications under Fano deformations: Introduction

-It is worthwhile to point out that the construction of wonderful compactifications of $\bar{B}_n$ by successive blowups from the spinor variety $\OGW$ also works for type $D$.
+It is worthwhile to point out that the construction of wonderful compactifications of $\bar{B}_n$ by successive blowups from the spinor variety ${\rm OG}(2n+1, W_1 \oplus W_2)$ also works for type $D$.
 Together with similar results for $A_n$ and $C_n$, we obtain explicit constructions of wonderful compactifications of all classical types by successive blowups, which could be of independent interest.
-As pointed out by Michel Brion, there are constructions of smooth log homogeneous compactifications of classical groups by successive blow-ups in \cite{Hu}.
+As pointed out by Michel Brion, there are constructions of smooth log homogeneous compactifications of classical groups by successive blowups in \cite{Hu}.
 It turns out that our construction of $\bar{B}_n$ is the same as that in \cite{Hu}, while the other cases can be deduced from constructions in \cite{Hu}.
-We have kept our construction in this paper as it is more transparent and we hope this makes our paper more self-contained.
+For example, the wonderful compactification of ${\rm Sp}(2n)$ is constructed by successive blowups in \cite{Hu} and we can deduce from it the similar construction for the wonderful compactification of ${\rm PSp}(2n)$ (Section 5.3).

 The paper is organized as follows: after recalling the study of minimal rational curves on wonderful compactifications of simple adjoint groups from \cite{BF15} in Section 2, we prove the invariance of VMRT (except $B_3$) in Section 3, where the difficulty is to deal with $A_n$ case, as its VMRT is a projected Segre variety.
-In Section 4, we prove Theorem \ref{t.main} for all $G$ except $C_n$, while the $C_n$ case is proven in Section 5.
+In Section 4, we prove Theorem \ref{t.main} for all $G$ except $C_n$.
+We first show that the central fiber $\mcX_0$ is an equivariant compactification of a vector group if it is not isomorphic to $\bar{G}$.
+Then we use a careful study to exclude the case of equivariant compactifications of vector groups.
+Section 5 is devoted to prove that the wonderful compactification of $C_n$ is rigid, where we mainly use the theory of spherical varieties.
 In the last section, we prove the invariance of VMRT for $B_3$. \\

+{\em Convention:} Throughout this paper, by {\em open set} without further qualification we mean {\em Zariski open and non-empty set}, while we use {\em analytic open set} means it is open in the complex topology.

 {\em Acknowledgements:} We are very grateful to Michel Brion and Jun-Muk Hwang for helpful discussions and suggestions.
-Baohua Fu is supported by National Natural Science Foundation of China (No. 11771425 and 11688101).
-Qifeng Li is supported by a KIAS Individual Grant (MP028401) at Korea Institute for Advanced Study.
+We would like to thank the six anonymous referees for the careful readings and numerous suggestions, which help to improve our presentation and lead to the new Section 6.2.
+Baohua Fu is supported by the NSFC grant no. 12288201 and CAS Project for Young Scientists in Basic Research, grant no. YSBR-033.
+Qifeng Li is supported by the NSFC grant No. 12201348.